 Balance of trade does not include capital transfers.
 Balance of payment, on the other hand, includes Capital transfers.

 Balance of trade does not affect the exchange rate much.
-Balance of payment, on the other hand, has a major impact on the exchange rate.
+On the other hand, the balance of payment has a major impact on the exchange rate.

 Which is Better?